portive/slate-plugin/README.md

+# Slate Portive

-# Slate Portive: Image and Attachments for Slate
+## Upload Images and Attachments Plugin for Slate

-Add beautiful and intuitive images and attachments to Slate with support for paste, drag and drop and <input type="file"> uploads.
+Add beautiful and intuitive images and attachments to Slate with support for paste, drag and drop and `<input type="file">` uploads.

-This Slate Portive plugin works with the Portive back-end for rich text editors.
-Portive is the official hosted back-end for:

-- Plate: Rich text editor plugin system for Slate &amp; React
-- Wysimark: The Rich Editor for Markdown

-## Images Features
+## Image Features

+- Images uploaded directly to hosted server
-- Images can be resized by dragging a resize bar
+- Images are proportionately resized by dragging a resize bar
 - Images are resized on the server for faster downloads and reduced bandwidth
 - Uses HTML `srcSet` to deliver higher resolution images to displays with higher DPI (e.g. high resolution images will be delivered at 2x the resolution if possible)
 - Shows the width/height while dragging for precise resizing